Extreme Values and Financial Risk

 Assessment Further Information

-- Coursework, weighting within unit 20%;
+- In class test, weighting within unit 20%;

 I plan to cover all of the following topics: